-During 2016, the Foundation was notified that they were named as a beneficiary of an estate.
-As of December 31, 2016, the estate was still in the probate administration process.
-The amount to be received cannot be reasonably estimated as of the date of this report, and as a result, the receivable and revenue related to this estate has not been recorded.
+During 2017, the Foundation was notified that they were named as a beneficiary of several estates.
+As of December 31, 2017, the estates were still in the probate administration process.
+The amounts to be received cannot be reasonably estimated as of the date of this report, and as a result, the receivable and revenue related to these estates have not been recorded.